About This Listing

 - IMPORTANT TO NOTE: Belize Tourism Board requires 9% accommodation tax on every room rented in Belize.
 This 9% will be collected from you while staying at Chiquibul Ranch by Hugo.
 Airbnb does not facilitate local tax collection and payment for any of their listings, and as a result its site doesn't provide a place to list this ADDITIONAL charge.
 The 9% is calculated on the room charge only, not the housekeeping fee.

-- ALSO NOTE: Chiquibul Ranch is in the jungle so align your expectations with the following: (a) electricity is powered with a gasoline generator, so there is no a/c, no dishwasher, no microwave, no internet, no TV signal, no blender, no washer/dryer. (b) Cell coverage is spotty since it's in the foothills of the mountains, but Hugo can show you a couple of locations on the property where you can receive good cell coverage. (c) The loft is preferred by bigger kids because it's adventurous.
+- ALSO NOTE: Chiquibul Ranch is in the jungle so align your expectations with the following: (a) electricity is powered with a gasoline generator, so there is no a/c, no dishwasher, no microwave, no internet, no TV signal, no blender, no washer/dryer. (b) Cell coverage is spotty since it's in the foothills of the mountains (c) The loft is preferred by bigger kids because it's adventurous.
 Young kids and adults aren't as comfortable with the loft because the pitched, natural thatch roof is close to the beds.
-The pictures show this clearly.
-There are mosquito nets, if desired (d) If you hear a gecko or small jungle creature at night, be pleasantly surprised that you were privileged to hear one!
-Instead of horrified that there was a jungle creature skittering around. (e) the final 6 mile road to Chiquibul is rough limestone stones and very bumpy
+The pictures show this clearly. (d) If you hear a gecko or small jungle creature at night, be pleasantly surprised that you were privileged to hear one!
+Instead of horrified that there was a jungle creature skittering around. (e) the final 6 mile road to Chiquibul is rough limestone stone road and very bumpy

 One of my favorite things to do is a day at Big Rock, swimming in the stream and under the waterfall.
 Then on the way back to the house, stopping at luxury resort Blancaneaux to have ceviche for lunch.
-Blancaneaux was built by Hollywood Academy award winning director, producer, and screen-writer Francis Ford Coppola as a private residence which he subsequently expanded into a luxury resort.
+Blancaneaux was built by Francis Ford Coppola (Hollywood Academy award winning director, producer, and screen-writer) as a private residence which he subsequently expanded into a luxury resort.
 Finally, the conclusion of a perfect day consists of lounging on the hammock with a drink and listening to the sounds of the jungle and watching the lightning bugs.

 The distance from the airport is 2 1/2 hours.
 It is all paved except for the last 6 miles when you turn onto the Mountain Pine Ridge Road.
 It is a 30 minute drive to San Ignacio.